 Some collars meant for younger dogs use a chemical that’s less toxic to pups, but your dog is being exposed to pesticides nonetheless.
-Dogs are considered old enough to wear a flea collar at around 7 weeks, though the exact age varies from product to product.
+Dogs are considered old enough to wear a flea collar at around 7 or 8 weeks, notes the AKC, though the exact age varies from product to product.

 Since vets and animal experts don’t recommend using flea products like collars and shampoos on young puppies (or, in some cases, at all), you can opt for a regular brush-through with a flea comb instead.
 This will help you find any fleas that may be hidden in your dog’s fur.
 Use your comb to gently remove any fleas you do find so an infestation doesn’t become an issue.

 According to the American Kennel Club, flea treatment medications — not preventive medication — can be safe for younger pups.
 Capstar, for example, is approved for puppies 4 weeks of age and older.
 Still, you should let your dog’s veterinarian know before starting your pup on any new medication — especially something strong like a flea treatment.